 ‘All children are entitled to an education that is appropriate to their needs, promotes high standards and enables them to fulfill their potential.’
 (Paragraph 6.1, SEN Code of Practice 2014)

-Starting off in a small village hall in Sibson, Leicestershire, in 2012, Leanne Beardmore (Headteacher and Director) and Shaun Major (Director) developed the school into a successful education centre that offers a variety of educational experiences to suit each pupils’ individual needs.
+Starting off in a small village hall in Sibson, Leicestershire, in 2012, Leanne Beardmore (Director) and Shaun Major (Director) developed the school into a successful education centre that offers a variety of educational experiences to suit each students’ individual needs.

 Both our Nuneaton and Atherstone schools are fully registered with JCQ examinations board and offer AQA and OCRaccredited courses which enable all of our young people to gain qualifications such as; AS/A-Levels, GCSE, AQA Unit Awards, Entry Level Certificates, Functional Skills, P-Levels and ASDAN accredited Diplomas.